Skip to main content

 • This status will indicate that the configurations were successful.

-• After you update your AWS account, it may take 30 minutes for AMP to display the updates.
+• After you update your AWS account, it may take 30 minutes to display the updates.

 7. In the search field, enter your AWS account number surrounded by asterisks wildcards.